jbui1234/INST377_Final_2/docs/DEVELOPER_MANUAL.md

 Returns all entries in the Supabase table as JSON
 Used on the homepage to list saved deals
 5. Tests
+  - User tests include being able to fetch price data from cheapshark api
+  - Fetching platform and title information about games
 6. Expectations/Road-Map/Bugs
 - Bugs
   - Duplicate game entries are not filtered